A General thread for 2024 Presidential Elections

 Posted: Sun Oct 15, 2023 12:46 pm

-That gets my of agreement.
+That gets my :stamp: of agreement.

-Video in post."We've had enough, he declared.
+"We've had enough, he declared.
 "We are running out of time."

 He warned, "We have maybe one more year left before we have an election."